AssignPrimeIdentity/manifest/README.md

 [![Flowchart](https://user-images.githubusercontent.com/36441664/103138547-5799b880-4706-11eb-8820-f51cbd57d367.png)](https://www.hexspin.com/defining-the-prime-hexagon/)

-This flowchart is designed base on the behaviour of the primes number which flows uniformly within an hexagon chart called _[The Prime Hexagon](https://www.hexspin.com/defining-the-prime-hexagon/)_.
+This flowchart is designed base on the behaviour of the primes number that flows uniformly within an hexagon chart called _[The Prime Hexagon](https://www.hexspin.com/defining-the-prime-hexagon/)_.
 Here you might see that the number of 10 is the same direction with 19 while 10+19=29=10th prime.

 <img src=https://user-images.githubusercontent.com/36441664/105412087-d0892300-5c66-11eb-9c3e-19d8652b478c.png>

 By checking all of the loops there is nothing similar to this phenomena.
-It seems like the other numbers are actually set to let this happen.
+It seems like all the numbers are actually set to let this term happen.
 So this chart is considered sufficient enought to be used to explain about the true power of this Δ1 flowing:

 Let's enter the journey of making **10<sup>n</sup> numbers becoming 10<sup>n</sup> primes**.